Documentation

 Pump/Three way valve

-Remove the connector PMP.B (the one that doesn’t go into the thermal fuse on the pump) from the pump and extend it with the red wire from the wiring kit to the V/Valve connector of the PCB.
+Remove the connector PMP.B (grey cable, the one that doesn’t go into the thermal fuse on the pump) from the pump and extend it with the red wire from the wiring kit to the V/Valve connector of the PCB.

 Now connect the green wire from the wiring kit to the pump where PMP.B was previously connected and run it to the P/Pump connector of the PCB.